nix4cyber/n4c/cracking/hash.md

 This command will try to crack the password (which is md5 hash) using the rockyou.txt wordlist and applying rules to modify the words in the list.

 ### Ophcrack

+### Crackstation

+[Crackstation](https://crackstation.net/) is a free online hash cracking service that can crack various hash types using a large database of precomputed hashes.
+It is useful for quickly cracking hashes without the need to set up your own cracking environment.
+Recommended for beginner users or for quick tests.